Q 1, How does SCHRS rate foilers?

 We have added the requirement that for Formula classes (and A-Class), the rating is to reflect the limiting values given in the class rules.
 Where a measurement is needed for SCHRS but is not controlled by class rules, items will still need to be measured, (eg daggerboards).

-Q 11, Why are two values given for "A-Class", based on two specific designs?
+Q 10, Why are two values given for the "A" Class?

 No, as the new ratings are calculated using a different formulation.
 From 1st March 2007 you must use the new rating which is calculated to 3 decimal places.